Two Supplements That Sound Alike but Work Very Differently

 Both supplements are discussed in the context of cognitive function, but they arrive at brain support through entirely different routes.

 Methylfolate supports brain health through the methylation cycle’s role in neurotransmitter synthesis.
 Adequate methylfolate ensures that the methylation reactions needed to produce serotonin, dopamine, and norepinephrine proceed efficiently.
 This is especially relevant for people with MTHFR variants who may have subclinical deficiencies affecting mood and cognition.
-Clinical research has explored methylfolate as an adjunctive treatment for depression, with some studies showing benefit when added to antidepressant therapy.
+Clinical research has explored methylfolate as an adjunctive option for depression: two randomised, double-blind trials published in the American Journal of Psychiatry found that L-methylfolate at 15 mg/day produced significantly greater response than antidepressant therapy plus placebo in adults who had not fully responded to SSRIs (PubMed: 23212058).

 If your cognitive concerns stem from poor methylation (high homocysteine, known MTHFR variants, suspected folate insufficiency), methylfolate is the more targeted intervention.
 If your concerns relate to mitochondrial energy decline, oxidative stress, or age-related cognitive slowing, methylene blue addresses those pathways more directly.